Albert0i/RedisDump/ScriptingWithLua.md

 - [Scripting with Lua](https://redis.io/docs/latest/develop/programmability/eval-intro/) describes Lua Scripting in Redis in general.
 - [Redis functions](https://redis.io/docs/latest/develop/programmability/functions-intro/) describes the new Redis Functions features.

-Redis, as a memory first multi-model database, does provide means to craft code running on server-side.
-[Lua](https://en.wikipedia.org/wiki/Lua) is a small language for embedded devices.
-Most developers do not familiar with Lua, I think, but it's not difficult to learn.
+Redis, as a memory first multi-model database, provides means to craft code running on server-side akin to [Stored Procedure](https://en.wikipedia.org/wiki/Stored_procedure) in [RDBMS](https://en.wikipedia.org/wiki/Relational_database).
+[Lua](https://en.wikipedia.org/wiki/Lua) is a small and simple language targeting for embedded environment which is the languaged used in Redis context.
+While Lua has its own peculiarity but it is not difficult to learn, a video like [Full Lua Crash Course 💥 2.5 Hours 🖥️⌨️ Beginner's Programming Fundamentals Guide for Developers](https://youtu.be/zi-svfdcUc8) will pretty much give you everything you need.

-To be in line with the idea of **Quick Start**, you should first pen down what and how you want you want and how to fulfil, ask HIM.
-I mean AI, to create the base code for you, that will save you in most cases.
+To be in line with the idea of **Quick Start**, you should first pen down what and how, then go ahead to ask HIM.
+I mean AI, to create the base code for you, that will save you some time in most cases.

 `zAddIncr.lua`
 ```